Dpbm/bloch/README.md

 ```

+## Rotations Summary

+### RX

+The RX rotation is the same as fixing the vector from the origin to the fartest point in the X axis, then rotating everything around by some angle.

+### RY

+The RY rotation is the same as fixing the vector from the origin to the fartest point in the Y axis, then rotating everything around by some angle.

+### RZ

+the RZ rotation is the only one we can see physically, once it only applies a phase to a state.
+So, in this case, no visible rotation is done.

 ## Setup

 For this experiment, you may start explore the Quirk simulator visting [algassert.com/quirk](https://algassert.com/quirk).
 Then, locally you need to install: